-All parts of the compulsory examination in the course must be passed with a passing grade (G) before a final grade can be set.
-Grades are set in accordance with JIBS grading policy.
+All parts of compulsory examination in the course must be passed with a passing grade (G) before a final grade can be set.
+Grade is set in accordance to JIBS grading policy.

 Registration of examination:

 Name of the Test Value Grading

 Written assignments 12 credits G/U

 Oral presentation 3 credits G/U